yanandcoffee/yanandcoffee.github.io/source/_posts/accessible-modals.md

 ## Before We Get Started
 Here's the SparkNotes* version of the W3 requirements:
-- Users cannot interact with content outside an active dialog window meaning they contain their own tab sequence regardless of the other outside element (there are some cases where clicking outside of the dialog will close the dialog)
+- Users cannot interact with content outside an active dialog window, meaning they contain their own tab sequence regardless of the other outside element (there are some cases where clicking outside of the dialog will close the dialog)
 - Once the dialog is open, keyboard interactions should be as follows:
   - `Tab` moves forward to the next tabbable element
     - if you are at the end, it moves to the first